All Episodes

 They've written books about that fight.

-Frank Sinatra was taking pictures for Life Magazine.
+Frank Sinatra was taking pictures for Life magazine.

-Then the other two Fraser fights.
+Then the other two Frazier fights.

 Fighting George Foreman in Zaire, overwhelming underdog.

-George Foreman at the time was thought to be, I remember George Foreman.
+George Foreman at the time was thought to be, I remember George Foreman, George Foreman was invincible.

 He didn't even seem human.